 The rewards after you get through the scree are fantastic.
 There’s lovely grassy sections, big in your face mountain views and then to finish – a delightful ridge walk.

-King Creek Ridge – a steep but highly rewarding hike
+#6 King Creek Ridge – one of the steep and rewarding Kananaskis Trail hikes

 I like to do something outdoors on my birthday and this hike was my choice in 2019.
 By the second week of June it was snow free, save for a few mounds of snow the dog enjoyed rolling in to cool off.
 The snow free date will vary considerably from year to year.

-This is not a family-friendly or novice hike.
-It gains 731 metres and most of that is on the steep two kilometre trail up to the ridge.
-When you finally reach the ridge turn left and follow it for 1.5 kilometres.
+This is not one of the family-friendly or novice Kananaskis Trail hikes.
+It gains 731 m and most of that is on the steep 2 km trail up to the ridge.
+When you finally reach the ridge turn left and follow it for 1.5 km.
 The ridge top hiking is sublime and the views outstanding.
 I felt like I’d been transported to Switzerland.

 Book off a day between the second and third week of September so you can hike Pocaterra Ridge and enjoy the larch display.
 It’s one of the best I’ve experienced in Alberta.

-Gather a few friends together – who own cars – as the 9.3 kilometre Pocaterra Ridge hike is best done with a car shuttle.
+Gather a few friends together – who own cars – as the 9.3 km Pocaterra Ridge hike is best done with a car shuttle.
 Leave one car at the Little Highwood Pass parking lot and the other at your start point on Highwood Pass.
 If you do it as a one way hike it’s moderate but difficult as an out and back hike.
-In total there is a 550 metre elevation gain and a 875 metre elevation loss.
+In total there is a 550 m elevation gain and a 875 m elevation loss.

 The initial trail is a tad difficult to follow (check out the link below) but once you see the ridge the rest of the hike is entirely obvious.